• Skip to primary navigation

 Close-up of a bowl of chicken porridge with a huge abalone on top.

-Singapore Chicken Rice Porridge Recipe
+Easy Singapore Chicken Brown Rice Congee

 A jook version of the famous Singapore Hainanese Chicken Rice that is just as fragrant but super easy to cook!